-The Tasmania Branch of Early Childhood Australia is the peak organisation in Tasmania which is a voice for young children from birth to 8 years of age.
+The Tasmania branch of Early Childhood Australia is the peak organisation in Tasmania that is a voice for young children from birth to eight years of age.

 The Tasmania Branch is also a great source of professional support for members, with great networking opportunities.

 |Committee Member||Jo Walsh|

 |Committee Member||Sebastian Tuttle|